buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Movement**: 18 m
 - **Challenge**: 1/2 (100 XP)

-***Trampling Charge.*** If the Saurovallo moves at least 6 meters straight toward a target and then hits it with a hooves attack during the same round, the target must succeed on a Fortitude Saving Throw DC 14 or be knocked prone.
-If the target is prone, the saurovallo can make another hooves attack against it as an Immediate Action.
+***Trampling Charge.*** If the Saurovall moves at least 6 meters straight toward a target and then hits it with a hooves attack during the same round, the target must succeed on a Fortitude Saving Throw DC 14 or be knocked prone.
+If the target is prone, the Saurovall can make another hooves attack against it as an Immediate Action.

 **Actions*Hooves.** Melee Weapon Attack*: +4 to hit, reach 1 m, one target.